KevinCurtisDev/outdoor_film_festival/README.md

 * Technical specifications (explanation of design and technical choices that were made, even if they're basic)

 ## UX
+Bootstrap 4 was used to achieve a mobile friendly design.
+I used a common layout in order to keep the site navigation familiar and easy to understand - implementing a collapsable navigation menu at the top of the site.
+I made a few small alterations to the default bootstrap styles in order to give the site a unique look.

 ### User stories:
 I want to...